connormack/Car-Park-Finder/docs/deployment.md

 ## Release Notes

 The current version of the system is v1.0-alpha.
-The system dependencies are express, ejs, mysql, save-dev.
-The software tools used are save-dev mocha and save-dev testcafe.
-As of the 9th of May, there are no known issues in the application.
+The system dependencies are Express, EJS and MySQL.
+The software tools used are Mocha test framework and TestCafe end-to-end web testing tool.
+As of the 9th of May 2021, there are no known issues in the application.
 The URL of the application is pasted below:-

 http://localhost:8080/

-The deployment diagram of the apllication is presented below:-
+The deployment diagram of the application is presented below:-

 ![Insert Deployment diagram here](images/DeploymentDiagram.png)